mayorwayb/mayorwayb/README.md

 - 👋 Hi, I’m @mayorwayb
-- 👀 I’m interested in Sofware Engineering
+- 👀 I’m interested in Sofware Engineering Student at ALX
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate ...
+- 💞️ I’m looking to collaborate and do projects
-- 📫 How to reach me ...
+- 📫 How to reach me mayorwayb@gmail.com

 <!---
 mayorwayb/mayorwayb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.